Barbiturate Abuse Overview

 The doctor cannot give appropriate treatment for barbiturate abuse over the telephone.
 Observation at a hospital emergency department is necessary.

-If you believe someone has taken barbiturates inappropriately, take him or her to a hospital emergency department for evaluation by a doctor.
+If you believe someone has taken barbiturates inappropriately, take them to a hospital emergency department for evaluation by a doctor.
 Soon after taking barbiturates, a person may only be drowsy or seem intoxicated, but more serious symptoms can develop quickly and unpredictably.
 Learn more about the consequences of untreated substance abuse.

-- If the person is drowsy or you are unable to arouse the person (if he or she seems to be in a coma), call 911 for emergency medical transport and immediate treatment in the ambulance.
+- If the person is drowsy or you are unable to arouse the person (if they seem to be in a coma), call 911 for emergency medical transport and immediate treatment in the ambulance.

 - Bring any leftover pills, pill bottles, or other medicines the person may have taken to the hospital.